protocolbuffers/protobuf/doc/wrapping-upb.in.md

   upb_symtab_free(symtab);
 ```

-Using reflection is an natural choice in heavily reflective, dynamic runtimes
+Using reflection is a natural choice in heavily reflective, dynamic runtimes
 like Python, Ruby, PHP, or Lua.
 These languages generally perform method
 dispatch through a dictionary/hash table anyway, so we are not adding any extra
 overhead by using upb's hash table to lookup fields by name at field access